Trusted 5 Star Reviews

 Dogs as Service Animals for Children with Autism

 According to the Americans with Disabilities Act (ADA) service animals are dogs, individually trained to perform specific tasks for the benefit of a person with a physical or a mental disability.
 The tasks that the dog performs must be directly related to the individual’s disability.
 The ADA protects service dogs and their handlers/users by providing them with public accommodation rights and prohibiting any kind of discrimination against them.
-Considering the definition of service animals, a dog must be trained to perform specific tasks for a child with Autism, to be considered a service dog.
-Some essential tasks that a service dog for Autism can be trained to perform are:

 -Preventing the child from performing self-harming behaviors, i.e. by interfering with the child’s access to a potentially harmful object;